-- 46. Teachers and other school staff in charge of pupils have a common law duty to act in the place of the parent and may need to take swift action in an emergency.
-This duty also extends to teachers leading activities taking place off the school site.
-This could extend to a need to administer medicine. - 47.
-Where a child has an Individual Healthcare Plan (IHCP), this should clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.
-Other pupils in the academy should know what to do in general terms, such as informing a teacher immediately if they think help is needed. - 48.
-If a child (regardless of whether they have an Individual Healthcare Plan) needs to be taken to hospital, the academy will be responsible for calling an ambulance.
+39. Where a child has an Individual Healthcare Plan (IHCP), this should clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.
+Other pupils in the school should know what to do in general terms, such as informing a teacher immediately if they think help is needed.

+- 40. If a child (regardless of whether they have an Individual Healthcare Plan) needs to be taken to hospital, the school will be responsible for calling an ambulance.
 Staff should stay with the child until the Parent/Carer arrives, or accompany a child taken to hospital by ambulance.
-In the case of non-urgent hospital treatment, parents will be informed immediately and arrangements made for the parent to collect their child from the academy.
-If a member of staff needs to take a child to hospital, it is essential they have the correct car insurance and that another adult accompanies them in the car. - 49.
+In the case of non-urgent hospital treatment, parents will be informed immediately, and arrangements made for the parent to collect their child from the school.
+If a member of staff needs to take a child to hospital, it is essential they have the correct car insurance and that another adult accompanies them in the car. - 41.
 It is the responsibility of the parent to ensure that the school always has an up-to-date contact name and telephone number in the case of an emergency.